kannans89/ES6Repo/04_ES6_SyntaxChanges/04_08_Octal.md

 # ES6 Syntax Changes

 ## Octal and  Binary Literals

 Prior to ES6, there was no support for binary literals.
-ES6 added support for binary literals and changed the representation for octal literals.Prior to ES6, octal literals were represented using the prefix `0`.In ES6, octal literals and binary literals are represented by using the prefix `0o` and `0b` respectively.
+ES6 added support for binary literals and changed the representation for octal literals.In ES5, octal literals were represented using the prefix `0`.In ES6, octal literals and binary literals are represented by using the prefix `0o` and `0b` respectively.

 ### Illustration
 The following example illustrates octal literal in ES5 and ES6.